neurolabusc/Fast-Quadric-Mesh-Simplification-Pascal-/README.md

 #####  Delphi graphical user interface
 Delphi can compile the project "guidelphi.dpr".
 Launch Delphi, choose File/Open and select the gui_delphi.dpr file and then choose the Run/Run menu item.
 The provided project was created in Delphi 7, but should support more recent versions.

+##### Performance
+In general, this is an extremely fast algorithm, and will reduce the level of detail for typically meshes with interactive speeds.
+However, any mesh simplification method will tend to slow down with more complex meshes and for more complete decimation (e.g. reducing a mesh 99% will take much longer than a 50% reduction).
+This software reduces a very complex 1.4 millions face mesh into a mesh with just 14 thousand (99% reduction) in 8 seconds on a 2.6GHz Haswell CPU.
+The C code compiled with LLVM 7.3 takes 2.6 seconds.
+In contrast, Matlab's [high-performance but proprietary reducepatch routine](http://www.alecjacobson.com/weblog/?p=4444) requires 12.4 seconds.

 ##### Versions

  - 5-May-2016 : Initial release